Los Flamencos National Reserve: Salar de Atacama, Valle de la Luna (Chile)

-Los Flamencos National Reserve is a nature reserve located in the Antofagasta Region of northern Chile.
-The reserve has a desert climate and is divided into seven sectors.
+Los Flamencos National Reserve is a nature reserve in northern Chile's Antofagasta Region.
+The National Reserve has a desert climate and is divided into seven sectors.
 Notable sectors include the vast salt flats of Salar de Atacama and Valle de la Luna (Moon Valley).

 Los Flamencos National Reserve

 Los Flamencos National Reserve is a nature reserve located in the commune of San Pedro de Atacama, Antofagasta Region of northern Chile.
-The reserve covers a total area of 73,986 ha (182,823 acres) and is situated in both the Central Andean Dry Puna and Atacama Desert ecoregions.
+The National Reserve covers 73,986 ha (182,823 acres) and is situated in the Central Andean Dry Puna and the Atacama Desert ecoregions.

-Los Flamencos National Reserve has a desert climate with the temperature varying dramatically between day and night.
+Los Flamencos National Reserve has a desert climate, with temperatures varying dramatically between day and night.
+As a result, the average high temperature is 24.5°C (76°F), and the average low is 17.1°C (63°F).
 Rain is more frequent in summer, with an average total rainfall of 3 mm (.12 in).
-The average high temperature is 24.5°C (76°F) and the average low is 17.1°C (63°F).

-Los Flamencos National Reserve was created in 1990 and is divided into seven areas/sections each having different geography, flora, fauna and hydrography.
+Los Flamencos National Reserve was created in 1990 and is divided into seven areas or sections, each having different geography, flora, fauna, and hydrography.

 Salar de Atacama